cityjson/specs/docs/extensions.rst

 .. important::

-  While Extensions are less flexible than CityGML ADEs (ie they have a narrower scope, and less customisation is possible), it should be noticed that the flexibility of ADEs comes at a price: standard software (eg viewer or spatial analysis software) will not process correctly files containing ADEs since specific code needs to be written.
-CityJSON Extensions are designed such that they can be read and processed by standard CityJSON software, and no changes in the code should be required.
-This is achieved by enforcing a set of simple rules when adding new complex attributes and City Objects (as defined below); if these rules are followed then a CityJSON files containing Extensions will be seen as 'standard' CityJSON files.
+  While Extensions are less flexible than CityGML ADEs (ie they have a narrower scope and less customisation is possible), it should be noted that the flexibility of ADEs come at a price: standard software (eg viewer or spatial analysis software) will not process correctly the files containing ADEs since specific code needs to be written.
+CityJSON Extensions are designed as such that they can be read and processed by standard CityJSON software, often no changes in the code is required.
+This is achieved by enforcing a set of simple rules, as defined below, when adding new complex attributes and City Objects; if these are followed then a CityJSON files containing Extensions will be seen as 'standard' CityJSON files.

 1. Adding new (complex) attributes to City Objects